-It was the last in what Blalack said were fewer than 10 forays to what the group called "Jafrica" — a combination of Jackson and Africa — to assault black people.
+Anderson's death came on the last of a series of forays to what the group called "Jafrica" — a combination of Jackson and Africa — to assault black people.
 It ended in a hotel parking lot where the group spotted Anderson, who appeared to be intoxicated.
-Blalack said he helped distract Anderson while a second truck came, and then watched as John Aaron Rice and Deryl Paul Dedmon beat Anderson.
-As Dedmon left in the second truck, he ran over Anderson.
+Montgomery and six others were present as John Aaron Rice and Deryl Paul Dedmon beat Anderson.
+As Dedmon left in his truck, he ran over Anderson, inflicting fatal injuries.

 The actions were captured on a hotel surveillance camera, drawing widespread national attention.